lingyi-owl/jena_workshop/_episodes/51_alpha_diversity.md

 exercises: 60
 questions:
 - "What is alpha diversity?"
-- "What are the common alpha diversity indices?"
+- "What common alpha diversity indices are there?"
 - "How to compare alpha diversity between samples"
 objectives:
 - "Run alpha diversity analysis using DivNet."